 When is the deadline for applications?

-The deadline for submitting both your application to the University of Southampton and to the Commonwealth Scholarships commission is Friday 16 May 2014.
+The deadline for submitting both your applications to the University of Southampton and to the Commonwealth Scholarships Commission is 23:59 British Summer Time (BST) on the 12th May 2017.

-For more information on the MSc Gerontology (Distance Learning) programme, please email the Admissions Tutor, Dr Athina Vlachantoni
+For more information on the MSc Gerontology (DL) or the MSc Global Ageing & Policy (DL) programme, please email the Admissions Tutor, Dr Ros Willis at R.M.Willis@soton.ac.uk

-For more information about the Commonwealth Scholarships Commission, please visit this page.
+For more information about the scholarships and the Commonwealth Scholarships Commission, please visit Commonwealth Scholarships – information for candidates